buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcElectricResistanceMeasure.md

 # IfcElectricResistanceMeasure

-_IfcElectricResistanceMeasure_ is a measure of the electric resistance.
+_IfcElectricResistanceMeasure_ is a measure of the electric resistance.<!-- end of definition -->

 Usually measured in Ohm (V/A).

 Type: REAL

 > HISTORY New type in IFC2x.